10 Ways How to Implement Agile Working for HR

 What Is Agile In HR?

-Agile HR is a dynamic and collaborative approach to managing human resources that fosters flexibility, innovation, and constant growth.
+Agile HR is a fluid and teamwork-intensive style of human resource management that allows flexibility, innovation, and continuous development.

 Though there is no actual battle between Agile and Waterfall approaches, the 'agilezation' is much more pronounced now.